 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-At year-end, the Health Board had no deferred inflows of resources in the governmental fund or governmental activities financial statements.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
+Unavailable revenue is reported in the governmental fund balance sheet financial statement.
+This unavailable revenue is deferred and recognized as an inflow of resources in the period that the amount become available.
+No deferred inflows of resources affect the governmental fund or governmental activities financial statements in the current year.